-- it is a special form of communication with an explicit contract - it is a confidential and non-judgemental form of helping - it is based on the principle of empowerment - it is a relationship in which one person helps another - it may take place in a group setting, where one person may help several people in a group - it entails a special kind of listening called 'active listening' - it is a process which helps people to clarify and address problems - it recognises that each person is unique with unique experiences - it is guided by theories about the causes of problems, and the methods needed to help - it is an activity carried out by trained people.
+- a special form of communication with an explicit contract - a confidential and non-judgmental form of helping - based on the principle of empowerment - a relationship in which one person helps another - an activity that may take place in a group setting, where one person may help several people in a group - a process that entails a special kind of listening called 'active listening' - a process which helps people to clarify and address problems

+- a process that recognises each person is unique with unique experiences - guided by theories about the causes of problems, and the methods needed to help - an activity carried out by trained people.

-These are just some of the usual responses to the question, and in this first chapter we shall discuss them in turn, along with several other important issues relating to the nature of counselling.
+In this first unit we shall discuss the above responses in turn, along with several other important issues relating to the nature of counselling.
 These include an examination of the difference between counselling skills and counselling theory, as well as an assessment of the uses of counselling in a wide range of professions.
-We shall also consider some of the situations in which counselling is used, and the kinds of problems which it addresses.
-Aspects of counsellor training will be highlighted, although aspects of this topic will be taken up and dealt with in more detail in Chapter 10.
-The following question, along with some possible answers, is also of interest in relation to counselling.
+We shall also consider some of the situations in which counselling is used, and the types of problems it addresses.
+Aspects of counsellor training will be highlighted, although this topic will be taken up and dealt with in more detail in Unit 9.